PeCoReT/pecoret.github.io/docs/user-guide/advisories.md

 ## Export Advisories
-You can export advisories to a markdown file, which you may want to use in combination to static side generators.
+You can export advisories to PDF files using the UI.
-Or you can export an advisory to a PDF report file.

 ![download-advisories](/img/attachments/download-advisories.png)